abiti2714/ETS0768-15/String_Method/README.md

   end: Ending position + 1 from where suffix is needed to be checked within the string.
   -Return:
   Returns True if the string ends with the given suffix otherwise return False.

+expandtabs() method

+expandtabs() method in Python is used to replace all tab characters (\t) in a string with spaces.
+This method allows for customizable spacing, as we can specify the number of spaces for each tab.
+It is especially useful when formatting text for better readability or alignment.
+-Syntax of expandtabs() method:- string.expandtabs(tabsize)
+-Parameters:-
+tabsize (optional) : Specifies the number of spaces per tab.
+The default value is 8.

+- Return Type:-
+  This method returns a new string with all the tab characters replaced with spaces.

+find() Method

+The find() method in Python returns the index of the first occurrence of a substring within a given string.
+If the substring is not found, it returns -1.
+This method is case-sensitive, which means “abc” is treated differently from “ABC“.
+-Syntax of find() Method:-
+s.find(substring, start, end)

+- Parameter:-
+  ubstring: The substring to search for within the main string s. start (optional): The starting index from where to begin the search. end (optional): The ending index where the search should stop.
+  -Return Value:-
+  Returns the first index of the substring if it is found within the specified range.
+  Returns -1 if the substring is not found.

+  format() Method

+The format() method is a powerful tool that allows developers to create formatted strings by embedding variables and values into placeholders within a template string.
+This method offers a flexible and versatile way to construct textual output for a wide range of applications.
+Python string format() function has been introduced for handling complex string formatting more efficiently.
+Sometimes we want to make generalized print statements in that case instead of writing print statements every time we use the concept of formatting.
+-Syntax: { }.format(value)
+-Parameters:
+value : Can be an integer, floating point numeric constant, string, characters or even variables.
+-Returntype:-
+Returns a formatted string with the value passed as parameter in the placeholder position.